-Melania Trump Is Living With The Obamas, Suggests The Chicago Tribune (Satirically)
+Melania Trump Is Living With The Obamas, Satirically Reports ‘The Chicago Tribune’

 The Deep State/Spygate Connection

 The “Deep State,” if you haven’t heard the term, is a conspiracy theory that suggests that some agency or agencies within the government are actually, secretly controlling things.
-It’s a popular belief among Trump supporters, according to The New Yorker, and even Donald Trump himself appears to believe in it.
-According to a November 2017 L.A.
+It’s a popular belief among Trump supporters, according to the New Yorker, and even Donald Trump himself appears to believe in it.
+According to a November, 2017, L.A.
 Times report, Trump urged “deep state authorities” to investigate Hillary Clinton.

 Melania Trump will not be traveling to Camp David with Trump https://t.co/RXRRgjJs8v pic.twitter.com/0tHuOaBdMr